Yashwanth24900018/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EXP 1: Mean and variance of a discrete  distribution
+# DATE: 21-09-2024

 # Aim :